 Sign Up to Receive my Blog Posts and Publication Updates

-While I am comfortable playing across a broad range of genres, much of my focus is on true crime, fictionalized true crime and historical fiction.
-Rigorous research is foundational to much of my writing.
+While I am comfortable playing across a broad range of genres, much of my focus is on historical fiction, crime fiction, and true crime.
+Rigorous research is foundational to my writing.
 I get that honestly, having spent much of my professional career as a scientist.

 In this space I will share what I’m reading and working on, as well as other items of interest to readers and writers alike.
 I hope you enjoy it.
 I have kept some of my earlier professional articles and blogs here so you can read them as well.

 Here’s a great article on Literary Hub’s site by Kathleen Stone on writers who debuted after the age of sixty.
 I hope you enjoy it.
 Kathleen Stone is a writer whose debut, They Called Us Girls: Stories of Female Ambition from Suffrage to Mad Men, is out now from Cynren Press.

 Four great pieces from past issues of The Paris Review, one of my favorite literary magazines.
 Enjoy!

 When Edward Hirsch spoke to Susan Sontag, in between her trips to Sarajevo, for a 1995 Art of Fiction interview, he noted that her work seemed “haunted by war.”
 She said, “I could answer that a writer is someone who pays attention to the world.”
 This week, we’re rereading a poem by Claribel Alegria and a story by Nadine Gordimer, looking back at a portfolio of the writer Ryszard Kapuściński’s photographs, watching the news, and considering what it means to pay attention.